atienzamaan/-MeXE402_Midterm_Atienza-Manalo/README.md

 Clean data by correcting inaccuracies and inconsistencies, handling missing values, removing duplicates, and standardizing formats.
 Automating these tasks enhances data quality, leading to more reliable insights.

 <h2 align="center">

 ![image](https://github.com/user-attachments/assets/0bc2128b-c385-4d77-b15e-6ff014ba7eaa)
 ---

 # **MODEL IMPLEMENTATION**:

-A comprehensive implementation of data preprocessing and modeling using Python for predictive analytics.

 ## Overview

-This project utilizes Python libraries to perform data manipulation, preprocessing, and modeling to create a reliable machine learning model.
+This project utilizes libraries to perform data manipulation, preprocessing, and modeling to create a reliable machine learning model.
 The focus is on **linear regression** with model accuracy measured through R-squared and Adjusted R-squared values.

 ## Libraries Used